-Figure 2: Add and Subtract operations of various operand lengths.
+Figure 2: Add and Subtract operations of various Operand Lengths

-All of this needs to be considered when deciding between the two algorithms.
+All of this needs to be considered when designing an ALU.
 Modified booth's algorithm may improve speed, but requires substantially more hardware to impliment.
-One must consider if it's worth the cost to optimize multiplication.
+One must consider if die space is to be allocated to optimize multiplication.
 In many applications, fast multiplication is unnessesary; many early single-chip processors and microcontrollers didn't impliment multiplication, as they were intended for simple embeded applications.